StefanoDalMas/NeoVim_config/README.md

 I've added a custom mapping for crates.

 `<leader> rcu` which updates all crates in the file, so if you're in the .toml file you run it to update them all at once

+## Extras
+Modifying the `lua/core/init.lua` to personalize it, such as 4 spaces tab, incremental search and scrolloff of 8 lines